Dive Site: Blue Heron Bridge MAP IT!

 Diving the Blue Heron Bridge is permitted 7 days a week, sunrise to sunset.

 With the Blue Heron Bridge being a tide-dependent dive, enter the water no earlier than one hour before high tide, and be out no later than one hour after high tide.
+Doing a dive which is a half hour before and after high tide is recommended for people not familiar with diving here.
 View our Blue Heron Bridge Tide Chart to find out when to dive.

 The bridge is home to countless creatures, small and large, so take your time, don’t rush!
 Be on the constant lookout, especially for those smaller creatures which may be hiding.
 On busy days, well over 100 divers will scuba and snorkel the Blue Heron Bridge.
 Be observant of your surroundings so you don’t get tangled up with someone else’s flag or the bridge itself.